ripx80/brewman/Readme.md

 - At the moment no comments supported.
 If you set recipe the config will be overwritten.
 Parser dont support preserving comments

 - Recipe Parser not support Dekoktion and has only kg as unit for malt
+- Recipe Parser not support Value Ranges in Recipe (Gaertemperatur: 20-24)

+Ideas:
+    - set the max volume of mesher, cooker, fermenter.
+So you can auto calc max Outcome with MainCast and Grouting!

 ## cmd